FSUInnovationHub/covid-central/README.md

 I'm Feeling

 *There will be a list of feelings listed here [TBD].
-For example, sad, curious, or anxious*
+For example, sad, curious, or anxious.*

 Show Me

 *There will be a list of content listed here [TBD].
-For example, the facts, stats, news, or commentary*
+For example, the facts, stats, news, or commentary.*

 **Form Results**